ropensci/textreuse/cran-comments.md

 This is a patch release of the `textreuse` package.
-It fixes a problem with progress bars in vignettes and should also fix a related NOTE from CRAN checks of this package on Solaris x86.
+It fixes two problems identified by Brian Ripley.
+It fixes a locale-related problem with one of the tests; it fixes a bad read identified by valgrind.

+Thanks to the CRAN maintainers for identifying these problems, and apologies for patches in quick succession.

 ## Test environments